Fargo (1996 film): Casting

-The Coens initially considered William H. Macy for a smaller role, but they were so impressed by his reading that they asked him to come back in and read for the role of Jerry.
-According to Macy, he was very persistent in getting the role, saying: "I found out that they [the Coen brothers] were auditioning in New York still, so I got my jolly, jolly Lutheran ass on an airplane and walked in and said, 'I want to read again because I'm scared you're going to screw this up and hire someone else.'
+The Coens initially considered William H. Macy for a smaller role, but they were so impressed by his reading that they asked him to read for the role of Jerry.
+According to Macy, he was persistent in getting the role, saying: "I found out that they [the Coen brothers] were auditioning in New York still, so I got my jolly, jolly Lutheran ass on an airplane and walked in and said, 'I want to read again because I'm scared you're going to screw this up and hire someone else.'
 I actually said that.
 You know, you can't play that card too often as an actor.
 Sometimes it just blows up in your face, but I said, 'Guys, this is my role.
 I want this.'"
-Ethan Coen later remarked, "I don't think either of us [Coen brothers] realised what a tough acting challenge we were handing Bill Macy with this part.
+Ethan Coen later said, "I don't think either of us [Coen brothers] realised what a tough acting challenge we were handing Bill Macy with this part.
 Jerry's a fascinating mix of the completely ingenuous and the utterly deceitful.
 Yet he's also guileless; even though he set these horrible events in motion, he's surprised when they go wrong."

-Frances McDormand learned how to use and fire a gun, spent days talking with a pregnant police officer and developed a backstory for her character along with John Carroll Lynch.
-After seeing the movie, McDormand noted that much of Marge was modeled on her sister Dorothy who is a Disciples of Christ minister and chaplain.
+Frances McDormand learned how to use and fire a gun, spent days talking with a pregnant police officer and developed a backstory for her character along with John Carroll Lynch, who played her husband.
+She said she may have modeled Marge on her sister, a chaplain at a women's maximum-security prison.

 Filming

 Fargo was filmed during the winter of 1995, mainly in the Minneapolis-St. Paul area and around Pembina County, North Dakota.
-Due to unusually low snowfall totals in central and southern Minnesota that winter, scenes requiring snow-covered landscapes had to be shot in northern Minnesota and northeastern North Dakota, though not in or near the actual towns of Fargo and Brainerd.
+Due to unusually low snowfall totals in central and southern Minnesota, scenes requiring snow-covered landscapes had to be shot in northern Minnesota and northeastern North Dakota, though not near the towns of Fargo and Brainerd.
+Cinematographer Roger Deakins used an Arriflex 35 BL-4 camera.

-Jerry's initial meeting with Carl and Gaear was shot at a pool hall and bar called The King of Clubs in the northeast section of Minneapolis.
+Jerry's initial meeting with Carl and Gaear was shot at a pool hall and bar called the King of Clubs in the northeast section of Minneapolis.
 It was demolished in 2003, along with most other buildings on that block of Central Avenue, and replaced by low-income housing.
-Gustafson's auto dealership was actually Wally McCarthy Oldsmobile in Richfield, a southern suburb of Minneapolis.
+Wade's car dealership was filmed at Wally McCarthy Oldsmobile in Richfield, Minnesota, a southern suburb of Minneapolis.
 The site is now occupied by Best Buy's national corporate headquarters.
 The 24-foot Paul Bunyan statue was built for the film (and subsequently dismantled) on Pembina County Highway 1, four miles west of Bathgate, North Dakota, near the Canadian border.
-The Blue Ox motel/truckstop was Stockmen's Truck Stop in South St. Paul, which is still in business.
+The Blue Ox truckstop was Stockmen's Truck Stop in South St. Paul, which is still in business.
 Ember's, the restaurant where Jerry discusses the ransom drop with Gustafson, was located in St. Louis Park, the Coens' hometown; the building now houses a medical outpatient treatment center.